Lancia Flavia: Engines

+^{a} The 1723 cc engine was basically a 1500 cc engine with a semi-official, aftermarket Nardi tuning kit, because the original engine did not yield enough power.
+The crankshaft did not allow a larger capacity than 1723 cc.

+^{b} The 1488 cc engine replaced the 1500 cc engine in order to increase the number of parts shared with the new 1800 cc engine.

+^{c} Also the 1488 cc engine was replaced, now by the 1490 cc version, to have as many common parts as possible with the 1991 cc power source.

 Performance

 The British Motor magazine tested the 1500 model in 1961 and found it had a top speed of 92.6 mph and acceleration from 0-60 mph in 18.6 seconds.
 A "touring" fuel consumption of 30.0 mpgimp was recorded.
 On the British market it cost £1,499 including taxes of 688.

 By 1967 the engine size had grown to 1,800 cc.
 Testing a four-door Flavia, Autocar magazine recorded a top speed of 103 mph, a 0-60 mph time of 15.0 seconds and an overall fuel consumption of 30.0 mpgimp.
 This put it behind the rival BMW 1800 TI for performance, though slightly ahead on fuel consumption.
 The testers commended the smoothness of the engine but found it lacked low speed punch.
 Overall they thought the performance "pleasingly deceptive" because the car was "faster than it feels".
 The UK car market was still insulated by tariffs, but with the BMW 1800 TI retailing at £1,498 and the Flavia's recommended retail price now £1,909, sales volumes were clearly not a Lancia priority.
 From the dominant UK domestic market player, the mechanically less sophisticated Ford Corsair 2000E was retailing at £1,008.

 US Car and Driver magazine tested the 1800 Coupe model equipped with a 4-speed manual transmission in April 1964, comparing it against the Flaminia 3C GT and found that the engine got a "little fussy" at above 5,000 rpm and that "one tries to change up into a fifth gear which is not there".
 The reviewers however, praised the comfortable cruising speeds, the refined transmission than the base 1500 model along with the handling and the refined front-wheel drive system mentioning that "a lot of people could drive the Flavia a long way without realizing it has front wheel drive".
 The magazine measured a top speed of 105 mph, a 0-60 mph time of 14.2 seconds and a fuel consumption of 22-30.0 mpgus.